CallumBeaney/chinese-wordsearch-game/README.md

 These 16 hanzi might contain more than just those 8 combinations... when you find such a word, the tiles will briefly turn gold, and the word added to your list.

 ## Acknowledgements
-My thanks to [kevb34ns](https://github.com/kevb34ns/CEDICT2JSON) for providing a JSON compiler for the Chinese dictionary CEDICT.
+My thanks to [Kevin K. Yang](https://github.com/kevb34ns) for making [CEDICT2JSON](https://github.com/kevb34ns/CEDICT2JSON), a JSON compiler for the Chinese dictionary CEDICT, and also for making [Pinyinify](https://github.com/kevb34ns/pinyinify).

-I edited & compiled much of the rest of the dictionary data together myself.
+In want of a non-API dependent program I edited & compiled much of the rest of the dictionary data together myself.
+This was extremely frustrating and Yang's two contributions were an enormous help as such.

 If you want the un-minified files just contact me.